St Bernard's Hospital, Hanwell

 St Bernard's Hospital, also known as Hanwell Insane Asylum and the Hanwell Pauper and Lunatic Asylum, was an asylum built for the pauper insane, opening as the First Middlesex County Asylum in 1831.
 Some of the original buildings are now part of the headquarters for the West London Mental Health NHS Trust (WLMHT).

 Its first superintendent, Dr William Charles Ellis, was known in his lifetime for his pioneering work and his adherence to his "great principle of therapeutic employment".
 Sceptical contemporaries were amazed that such therapy speeded recovery at Hanwell.
-This greatly pleased the visiting Justices of the Peace as it reduced the long term cost of keeping each patient.
+This greatly pleased the visiting Justices of the Peace as it reduced the long-term cost of keeping each patient.
 Under the third superintendent John Conolly the institution became famous as the first large asylum to dispense with all mechanical restraints.

 The asylum is next to the village of Hanwell but parochially was in Southall (officially in the 1830s the northern precinct (chapelry) of Norwood).
 It is about 8 miles or 13 km west of Central London and 6 miles (10 km) south-east of Uxbridge.

 The building lies on a gently sloping river gravel terrace, a common feature of the Thames Valley.
 The land immediately to the east was further eroded by the River Brent, which flows along its eastern perimeter.
 At its southern boundary is the Grand Union Canal and a flight of six locks.
-Both the southern wall of the old asylum and the flight of locks have been designated a Scheduled Ancient Monument.
+Both the southern wall of the old asylum and the flight of locks have been designated a scheduled monument.

 History

 Foundation

-Several Acts of Parliament allowed the building of the Asylum, and statutes have driven the subsequent changes in mental health care.
-The background to the creation of the asylum included the 1808 County Asylums Act which was passed after an expensive war against France.
+Several acts of Parliament enabled the building of the asylum, and statutes have driven the subsequent changes in mental health care.
+The background to the creation of the asylum included the County Asylums Act 1808 which was passed after an expensive war against France.
 This recognised lunatics as being ill, as being held in the wrong institutions and perhaps having a chance to recover if given the right type of treatment.
 Non-recovery would mean that the insane pauper would always need to be looked after, which would cost more in the long run.
 Some parishes were growing in population due to industrialisation, and the existing charitable institutions and workhouses could not cope with the increasing demand.
 The recognition of insanity as an illness with a possibility of recovery can perhaps be seen as a cost-saving measure as well as a humane one.